 It can be reassuring to meet other women who are going through something similar.

 Psychological therapies are usually the first treatment recommended for women with postnatal depression.

 Guided self-help involves working through a book or online course on your own or with some help from a therapist.

 The course materials focus on the issues you might be facing, with practical advice on how to deal with them.

 The courses typically last 9 to 12 weeks.

 Cognitive behavioural therapy (CBT) is a type of therapy based on the idea that unhelpful and unrealistic thinking leads to negative behaviour.

 CBT aims to break this cycle and find new ways of thinking that can help you behave in a more positive way.

-CBT can be carried out either one-to-one with a therapist or in a group.
+CBT can be carried out either 1 to 1 with a therapist or in a group.
 Treatment will often last 3 to 4 months.

 Interpersonal therapy (IPT) involves talking to a therapist about the problems you're experiencing.